macaw-cad/sxa-umbrella/readme.md

             └── metadata.json
 ```

-The `metadata.json` file configures the id of the site where the rendering variants are deployed to, e.g.:
+The `metadata.json` file configures the `siteId` of the site where the rendering variants are deployed to, e.g.:

 ```json
 {